 The purpose of industrial hygiene is to protect workers from hazards present in the workplace.
 These include air contaminants, chemical hazards, biological hazards, physical hazards, and ergonomic hazards.

 Air contaminants include particulate and vapor contaminants.
-The most common particulate contaminants include dust, fumes, mists, aerosols, and fibers.
+The most common particulate contaminants include dust, fumes, mist, aerosols, and fibers.

 Chemical hazards include harmful chemical compounds in the form of solids, liquids, gases, mists, specks of dust, fumes, and vapors that exert toxic effects by inhalation (breathing), absorption (through direct contact with the skin), or ingestion (eating or drinking).